nclifton/fmapts/readme.md

 ## Remote Model
 Uses the Remote Model ORM package (https://github.com/Torann/remote-model) to provide a neat way to encapsulate the ATLAS API interfaces in the Product, Area and Region Model Classes.
-Uses guzzle/guzzle http client (https://github.com/guzzle/guzzle)
+Uses the guzzle/guzzle http client (https://github.com/guzzle/guzzle) to handle the http request/response.

 ---